Mercateo/rust-for-node-developers/package-manager/README.md

 ## Publishing

-Before we learn how to install and use a dependency we will actually publish a package that we can require afterwards.
+Before we learn how to install and use dependencies we will actually publish a package that we can require afterwards.
 It will just export a `Hello world!` string.
 I call both packages `rfnd-hello-world` (with `rfnd` as an abbreviation for _"Rust for Node developers"_). npm offers namespacing of modules called [_scoped packages_](https://docs.npmjs.com/misc/scope).
 If I'd have used that feature our module could have looked like this: `@rfnd/hello-world`.
 Cargo doesn't support namespacing and this is an [intended limitation](https://internals.rust-lang.org/t/crates-io-package-policies/1041).
 However they want to support other mechanisms for grouping multiple crates in the future.
 By the way... even if `snake_case` is preferred for files and directories in Rust the module names in Cargo should use `kebab-case` [by convention](https://users.rust-lang.org/t/is-it-good-practice-to-call-crates-hello-world-hello-world-or-does-it-not-matter/6114).
 This is probably used most of time in npm world, too.

 I'll introduce TypeScript for our Node module in this step.
 It isn't _that_ necessary currently, but I think it'll simplify some comparisons between Node and Rust in the future when I use types or modern ES2015 features like modules.
 First we need to install TypeScript as a `devDependency`: